 Two years ago I gave a documentary film workshop at the Psychiatric Hospital of Mallorca.
 There I met Eva, one of the patients, the only student who never missed a class.
 We soon created a strong bond.
 After six years in the hospital, her punished gaze clashed with her vitality and her passion for redeeming a life of excess in endless nights.
 Her story of resilience connected with my youthful fascination: Eva embodied the blurred boundaries between lucidity and illness.

 Eva has a dream that drives her to fight for her freedom.
 It is a powerful goal, which marks her day-to-day life: to meet again her son Daniel.
 She has not seen him since she was diagnosed fifteen years ago.
 Having a life project is something unusual and deeply valuable in a psychiatric hospital where illness and a certain medical paternalism can wither any desire for an autonomous life.
 As Eva told me, without that dream, she would be dead today.
 She has no desire to fulfill it but knows that she cannot fail her child again.

 I have systematically followed Eva’s life over the last two years in the hospital.
 During this time I have faced my own prejudices and those same imbalances that condition Eva’s life.
 Our relationship is not always easy and even today it requires patience and regaining trust from time to time.
 I hope that her generosity, her vitality and her humour in sharing her intimacy, will clear up some of the taboos that still hang over the collective of mental illness.

 Length: 76 min

 Filming format: HD

 Year of production: 2020

 Production company: Mosaic Producciones

-With the support of: Institut d’Estudis Balearics, Consell de Mallorca
+With the suport of: Institut d’Estudis Balearics, Consell de Mallorca and Mallorca Film Commission

 Sound design: Rubén Pérez